yagaykhatri19/TweetPy/README.md

 This project is a tweet classification web application built using Flask, machine learning models, and natural language processing (NLP) techniques.

+https://tweetpy.onrender.com/ (Deployed on a free instance - may be slow)

 ## Table of Contents
 - [Installation Guide](#installation-guide)
 - [Running the Project](#running-the-project)